wavemaker/docs/learn/on-premise/wme-setup-using-cw.md

     <br/><br/>
     [![](/learn/assets/wme-setup/wme-portal-setup/type-of-setup.png)](/learn/assets/wme-setup/wme-portal-setup/type-of-setup.png)

 - Setup domain by giving enterprise name and click on next.
 Enterprise Name is your enterprise name.
-Domains names are used to access studio and deployed apps.
+Domains names are used to access studio and deployed apps by your developers.
+The Domain Names should be mapped in your DNS or developer host file.
     <br/><br/>
     [![](/learn/assets/wme-setup/wme-portal-setup/domain-setup.png)](/learn/assets/wme-setup/wme-portal-setup/domain-setup.png)

-- Create an admin user for wme portal by providing an email address and password.
-These credentials are used to access launchpad and do admistration of WME setup like setting up vcs, adding capacity etc.
+- Create an admin user for WaveMaker launchpad access by providing an email address and password.
+These credentials are used to access launchpad and do admistration of WME setup like adding users, setting up vcs, adding capacity etc.
+- Password must contain 8-20 characters, with at least one lower case alphabet, one upper case alphabet, one digit and a special character (underscore(_), at(@), dot(.))

     <br/><br/>
     [![](/learn/assets/wme-setup/wme-portal-setup/creating-admin-user.jpg)](/learn/assets/wme-setup/wme-portal-setup/creating-admin-user.jpg)

-- Install wme resources required for wme setup
+- Installation may take 45 mins to 60 mins.
+Please wait and watch on this page for the status until it reached 100%.
     <br/><br/>
     [![](/learn/assets/wme-setup/wme-portal-setup/installation.png)](/learn/assets/wme-setup/wme-portal-setup/installation.png)

-- Upload the license key for proceeding to further operations
+- Bottom click on Upload the license key to apply the license.
+Upload license key file shared by WaveMaker team.
 	<br/><br/>
     [![](/learn/assets/wme-setup/wme-portal-setup/apply-license.jpg)](/learn/assets/wme-setup/wme-portal-setup/apply-license.jpg)

-- Go to a launchpad for further operations.
+- Click on launchpad for further operations.
+- Map <PLATFORM_IP> with the Domain name given in ur DNS or put an host entry in ur machine.